thoughtbot/ruby-science/book/principles/composition_over_inheritance.md

 into a tree-like structure.

 Continuing with the above example, we have a root type, `Inviter`, and two subtypes, `EmailInviter` and `MessageInviter`.
-What if we want to have invitations sent by admins behave differently than invitations sent by normal users?
+What if we want invitations sent by admins to behave differently than invitations sent by normal users?
 We can create an `AdminInviter` class, but what will its superclass be?
 How will we combine it with `EmailInviter` and `MessageInviter`?
 There's no easy way to combine email, message, and admin functionality using inheritance, so you'll end up with a proliferation of conditionals.

 Composition, on the other hand, provides several ways out of this mess, such as using a decorator to add admin functionality to the inviter.
 Once you build